Capturing testimonial videos during a pandemic

 Case study videos are one of the most effective ways for a business to harness the power of video to let prospects and customers know what their specialisms are, why they’re experts in their field and how they’ve helped their clients or provided a valuable service.
 Hearing a testimonial from a delighted customer is powerful social proof that a brand delivers upon its promise.

 However, the only stumbling block is getting the video made.
 During lockdown it’s logistically difficult to send a large film crew to a place of business.
 Plus the fact that most people are working from home.
-So what are your options?
+So what are your options for capturing testimonial videos during a pandemic?

 Well fear not, there are plenty of ways that you can capture testimonials from satisfied customers and use them to create high quality, entertaining and informative case study videos.